CDRH/datura/README.md

 ## More Documentation for Users and Devs

 - Clearing data from an index
-- Updating or adding to a project and the API
+- Updating or adding to a collection and the API
 - Understanding the config files
 - Writing and running tests

 ## More Documentation for Devs

 - Installation and requirements to run this repo
-- Setting up a new project
+- Setting up a new collection
 - Legacy tech and setup